mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Server.md

 PUT /v1/servers/:name/clear
 ```

-The _:name_ in the URI must map to a server name with all whitespace replaced
-with hyphens.
-This endpoint requires that the `state` parameter is passed with
+This endpoint requires that the `state` parameter is passed with the
-the request.
+request.
 The value of `state` must be one of the values defined in the
 _set_ endpoint documentation.

 #### Response